-It’s my goal to keep this site online 100% of the time, ad-free, and to continue producing quality pieces for you to read, share, and use.
+It’s my goal to keep this site ad-free and to continue producing quality pieces for you to read, share, and use.
 If you appreciate what I’ve created here, and would like to support me so I can keep doing it, donations are a great way to do so.

 7 Reasons to Donate to IPM